groundy

 The Economics Are Upside Down for ElevenLabs

 The relevant precedent is Stable Diffusion versus Midjourney.
 Once open-source image generation reached comparable quality to the leading commercial product, pricing power for premium-only players collapsed rapidly.
-ElevenLabs is a more defensible business—enterprise contracts, multi-year commitments, product integrations—but the directional pressure is the same.
+ElevenLabs is a more defensible business, with enterprise contracts, multi-year commitments, and product integrations, but the directional pressure is the same.

 What Open-Source TTS Competition Looks Like in 2026